 Columbia Law School is delighted to participate in the Department of Veterans Affairs Yellow Ribbon Program.
 The Yellow Ribbon Program is a part of the Post-9/11 Veterans Educational Assistance Act of 2008 and provides education benefits to military veterans who have served on active duty since September 11, 2001.

-During the 2017-2018 academic year, Columbia Law School will contribute up to a maximum of $20,000 (to be matched by the VA) for qualifying post-9/11 veterans.
-There are a maximum number of 20 enrolling veterans who may receive Yellow Ribbon benefits from Columbia Law School for the 2017-2018 academic year.
+During the 2019-2020 academic year, Columbia Law School will contribute up to a maximum of $30,000 (to be matched by the VA) for qualifying post-9/11 veterans.
+The maximum number of enrolling veterans who may receive Yellow Ribbon benefits from Columbia Law School for the 2019-2020 academic year is unlimited.
+Students who choose to receive the Yellow Ribbon benefits will waive their eligibility for Columbia Law School aid.

 We welcome students to contact our office directly regarding the application process for Columbia Law School's Yellow Ribbon Program.